Call for research projects ExposUM 2023: The emerging exposome

 Eligibility

-Only dossiers meeting the following three criteria will be processed:
+Only applications that meet the following three criteria will be considered:

-• the project's main sponsor must be a member affiliated with a research structure belonging to the consortium2 of the experimental public establishment.
-Unités d'Appui et de Research (UAR) are not eligible to apply for this AAP, but may participate as partners in a project;
+• The project must be led by a member affiliated with a research organization belonging to the consortium.2 of the public experimental institution.
+Support and Research Units Research UAR) may not apply as project leaders for this call for proposals, but may participate as project partners.

-• the project must aim to produce knowledge relating to the exposome - i .e., any determinant of human health of environmental origin - and fit within the thematic scope of the current call for projects.
-This must be clear from the project summary;
+• The project must aim to generate knowledge relating to the exposome —i.e., any environmental determinant of human health —and fall within the thematic scope of the current call for proposals.
+This relevance must be evident from the project summary.

-• compliance with PIA4 project funding rules as defined by the ANR (see https://anr.fr/fr/rf/) and those imposed by the present call (see above).
+• compliance with the PIA4 project funding rules as defined by the ANR (see https://anr.fr/fr/rf/) and those imposed by this call (see above).

-Projects are evaluated in a single stage on the basis of the application file alone (no round for replying to reports or interviews).
-The evaluation includes a scientific part, accounting for two-thirds, and a peri-scientific part, relating to the strategy of the Institute and the site.
+Projects are evaluated in a single stage based solely on the submitted application (there is no response round to reports or interviews).
+The evaluation includes a scientific component, which accounts for two-thirds of the score, and a non-scientific component, which relates to the Institute's strategy and the site.

-The scientific evaluation will be carried out independently by two anonymous external referees, potentially chosen from among the suggestions requested in the application, who will judge the following elements of the project submitted:
+The scientific evaluation will be carried out independently by two anonymous external reviewers, potentially chosen from among the suggestions requested in the application, who will assess the following elements of the submitted project:

-• feasibility (in terms of partners, timetable and budget).
+• its feasibility (in terms of partners, schedule, and budget presented).

-The peri-scientific evaluation will be carried out jointly by two COER members and will aim to highlight the following qualities:
+The peri-scientific evaluation will be carried out jointly by two members of the COER and will aim to assess the following qualities:

 • partnership in the South,

-• transposing results into training and science-society interaction,
+• the transposition of results into training and science-society interaction,

-• capitalize on local and regional resources, and other projects, whether registered or underway, within the ExposUM perimeter.
+• capitalizing on local and regional resources, as well as other projects submitted or underway within the ExposUM scope.

-• respect, in the design and implementation of the project submitted to this Call for Proposals, the values and principles of scientific integrity intended to guarantee the honest and scientifically rigorous nature of all research work, as referred to in Article L.211-2 of the French Research Code and set out in the Charte nationale de déontologie des métiers de la recherche and the Charte relative à l'intégrité scientifique of the University of Montpellier,
+• comply, in the design and implementation of the project submitted under this Call for Projects, the values and principles of scientific integrity intended to guarantee the honesty and scientific rigor of all research work, as referred to in Article L.211-2 of the Research Code and set out in the National Charter of Ethics for Research Professions and the Charter on Scientific Integrity of the University of Montpellier,

-• include the logos of the University of Montpellier, France 2030 and the Institut ExposUM in all documents relating to the project,
+• include the logos of the University of Montpellier, France 2030, and the ExposUM Institute in all documents relating to the implementation of the project,

-• send theInstitute a mid-term report and another two months at the latest after the end of the project (financial statement and summary report), which may be used in the University's communication media, according to a model sent with the notification letter,
+• send theInstitute a mid-term report and another report no later than two months after the end of the project (financial statement and summary report), which may be used in the University's communications materials in accordance with a template provided with the notification letter,

-• apply the UM's publication signature charter to all scientific publications; comply with the provisions of the French Open Science and Digital Republic Act (open access publication).
-The holders of UM sub-tutored laboratories will deposit the full text of publications in the HAL-UM open archive,
+• apply the UM publication signature charter in force to all scientific output; comply with provisions relating to open science and the Law for a Digital Republic (open access publication).
+The heads of UM-supervised laboratories will deposit the full text of publications in the HAL-UM open archive.

-• obtain the necessary research authorizations/approvals in regulated sectors (genetically modified organisms, use of animals for scientific purposes, health data, use of genetic resources and resulting benefit-sharing, bioethics, etc.).
+• take the necessary steps to obtain the required research authorizations/approvals in regulated sectors (genetically modified organisms, use of animals for scientific purposes, health data, use of genetic resources and sharing of the resulting benefits, bioethics, etc.).

-list of research structures that can contribute to the ExposUM Institute
+list of research facilities that can contribute to the ExposUM Institute

 ABSYS, AGAP, AIDA, ALYENA, AMAP, ANALYSES, ART-Dev, ASTRE, BC2M, BCM, BioWooEB, BPMP, CBGP, CBS, CDE, CEE-M, CEFE, CEMIPAI, CEPEL, CERCOP, ChimEco, CRBM, CREAM, DD, DEFE, DGIMI, DIADE, DIASCOPE, DMEM, ECO&SOLS, ECOTRON, EDSM, ESPACE-DEV, EuroMov DHM, Forêts et Sociétés, G-EAU, GECO, Génopolys, GM, HortSys, HSM, IATE, IBMM, ICGM, ICSM, IDEDH, IDESP, IEM, IES, IGF, IGH, IGMM, IHD, IHPE, IMAG, IMAGINE, INM, INNOVATION, INTERTRYP, IRCM, IRIM, IRMB, ISDM, ISEM, ITAP, L2C, LBE, LBN, LDP, LEPSE, LIRDEF, LIRMM, LISAH, LMGC, LPHI, LSTM, LUPM, MARBEC, MISTEA, MIVEGEC, MMDN, MOISA, MRE, MRM, MSH Sud, OREME, PCCEI, Pech Rouge, PHIM, PhyMedExp, QualiSud, Recyclage et Risque, SantESiH, SELMET, SENS, SPO, Sys2Diag, TETIS, TransVIHMI, Vassal, VBIC.

-• Management Committee (CoDir) : Éric Delaporte (dir.), Aurélie Binot, Charlotte Boullé, Mircea Sofonea.
+• Executive Committee (CoDir): Éric Delaporte (chair), Aurélie Binot, Charlotte Boullé, Mircea Sofonea.

 • Project manager: Elodie Suttling.

-• Conseil Scientifique et d'Orientation Stratégie (COSS) : Jacques Mercier (pres.), Amaria Baghdadli, Bernadette Bensaude-Vincent, Pascal Demoly, Delphine Destoumieux-Garzon, Didier Fontenille, Sylvain Gandon, Julie Pannequin, Denis Pesche, Éric Servat, Coumba Toure Kane, Muriel Vayssier-Taussat, Laurent Visier.
+• Scientific and Strategic Advisory Board (COSS): Jacques Mercier (chair), Amaria Baghdadli, Bernadette Bensaude-Vincent, Pascal Demoly, Delphine Destoumieux-Garzon, Didier Fontenille, Sylvain Gandon, Julie Pannequin, Denis Pesche, Éric Servat, Coumba Toure Kane, Muriel Vayssier-Taussat, Laurent Visier.

 Results

-Under this call for proposals, the ExposUM Institute received a total of 38 research projects, with funding limited to 7 projects.
+Under this call, the ExposUM institute received a total of 38 research projects for a funding capacity limited to 7 projects.

 Selected projects